 Exercise has been shown to lessen the effects of joint pain and stiffness significantly.
 Contrary to popular belief, resting your joints can worsen the overall pain and stiffness.
 Joint pain can significantly decrease your quality of life by creating stiffness and postural imbalances.
 It is essential to find a balanced exercise program that supports all aspects of healthy joints.
 Your exercise program should include low impact motion to increase the synovial fluid, providing a cushion for your joints.
-Flexibility exercises to improve your alignment and decrease the strain on your joints.
-Strengthening exercise to strengthen your muscles to support your joints.
-Balance exercises to improve your core strength and posture to reduce the gravitational pull on your joints.
-Physical therapy is a great way to start your exercise program safely and efficiently.
-Physical therapy is a great first step to building the foundation needed to prepare you for a lifelong commitment to exercise and improved day to day function.
+Flexibility exercises improve your alignment and decrease the strain on your joints.
+Strengthening exercise is used to strengthen your muscles to support your joints.
+Balance exercises are added to improve your core strength and posture to reduce the gravitational pull on your joints.
+Physical Therapy is a great way to start your exercise program safely and efficiently.
+Physical Therapy is a great first step to building the foundation needed to prepare you for a lifelong commitment to exercise and improved day-to-day function.
 The key to exercising with joint pain is using joint-friendly exercises.
 Some tips and considerations for starting your exercise routine are:

 ● Start slow.
 Be aware of your body and its signals.
 Stop immediately if you feel pain or discomfort.